deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 Increase this if sled is thrashing your SSD, at the risk of losing more data in case of a power outage (though this should not matter much as data is replicated on other nodes).
 The default value, 2000ms, should be appropriate for most use cases.

+### `lmdb_map_size`

+This parameters can be used to set the map size used by LMDB, which is the size of the virtual memory region used for mapping the database file.
+The value of this parameter is the maximum size the metadata database can take.
+This value is not bound by the physical RAM size of the machine running Garage.
+If not specified, it defaults to 1GiB on 32-bit machines and 1TiB on 64-bit machines.

 ### `replication_mode`